 Organizations are moving toward creating greater agility for their businesses.
-It's a big effort, but you will reap the rewards.
-In fact, you'll see real business results even when you complete just the first step.
+It is a big effort, but you will reap the rewards.
+In fact, you will see real business results, even when you complete just the first step.

-This paper will help you:
+This paper will help you achieve the following objectives:

-- Identify steps to transform your organization and increase business agility - Clarify what makes each step in your transformation stick - Pinpoint the mindset changes you need to create and sustain the organizational health that empowers people to regularly and quickly respond to change
+- Identify steps to transform your organization and increase business agility. - Clarify what makes each step in your transformation stick. - Pinpoint the mindset changes that you need to create and to sustain the organizational health that empowers people to regularly and quickly respond to change.

-Agility as Competitive Advantage
+Agility as Cognitive Advantage

 The pace of change is accelerating.
-Customer expectations, competitive shifts and regulatory changes are disrupting global markets-and the way you do business.
-In this fast-paced application economy, software is at the heart of every business, driving every industry.
+Customer expectations, competitive shifts, and regulatory changes are disrupting global markets and the way that you do business.
+In this fast, new application economy, software is at the heart of every business, driving every industry.